matthewjwoodruff/moeasensitivity/README.md

 Bonus:
 - `contour` shows joint probability density functions for MOEA performance, but it is less informative than I had hoped.
 These plots are not used in the paper.

+What you have to do by hand:
+- Arrange the Pareto approximation sets files into a sensible folder structure after all of the optimization has been done.
+All of the analysis from `ref` on assumes a particular folder structure for the approximation sets data.
+- Run the analysis scripts in each directory.
+I don't have a `makefile` that lets you do `make researchpaper`.
+Maybe for my next study!